 Gavin Fort’s article, “Penitents and Their Proxies: Penance for Others in Early Medieval Europe,” won the American Society of Church History’s Sidney Mead Prize, given to the best unpublished essay by a doctoral candidate or recent graduate.
 His article will soon be published in the society’s journal, Church History: Studies in Christianity and Culture.

 Sean Harvey won the Huggins-Quarles award from the Organization of American Historians.
 Sean also won the American Society for Environmental History's inaugural Equity Graduate Student Fellowship to support his research on U.S./Mexican relations concerning labor and the environment in the 1980s.
 Finally, last spring he also won a Moody Travel Grant from the Lyndon Baines Johnson Presidential Library.

 Amanda Kleintop won The Graduate School’s 2017 graduate student award for service.

 Marcos Leitão De Almeida won a Northwestern University Presidential Fellowship, the highest honor the university bestows on its graduate students.

-Joel Penning was awarded a Gladys Krieble Delmas grant of $4,000 for research at the Archivio di Stato in Venice.
+Joel Penning was awarded a fellowship from the Gladys Krieble Delmas Foundation for research at the Archivio di Stato in Venice.